-Since the very early days of BevX.com, nearly a decade ago, our Cocktail of the Week feature is one of the most viewed pages of any given week.
+Since the very early days of BevX.com, more than a decade ago, our Cocktail of the Week feature is one of the most viewed pages of any given week.
 Naturally, this page is the inspiration of a good deal of the emails that I receive from our readers.

 It’s clear that many of you are experimenting with cocktails at home.
 This is a great development.
 I have always worked to deliver cocktail recipes that can be executed by the home bartender.
 While there are hundreds if not thousands of professional bartenders that get our weekly newsletter it is the home bartender that I am trying to reach.
 I don’t want spectators, I want to inspire hands-on cocktail pleasure.

 Among the many questions I have received over the years there is one that outpaces all others, “How do I make cocktails when hosting a party without giving up my ability to mingle?”

 The answer is to do what the pros do – batch your cocktail.

 Batching is just another word for math and most everyone who has cooked for a group has batched.
 If the recipe states that it will make four servings and you have eight for dinner you simply double the recipe – that’s batching.